easoneli176/Numpute/README.md

 reg: use linear regression with specified predictors to impute missing values

+groupedmean: calculates the mean of groups using facvar and imputes values based on group belonging

 ``` r
 #note: if using the ImpReg function, this method is identical to the "reg" method,
 #but this code may be easier to use if you want the same model to be used on